Skip to main content

 ambari-server start

-After the Ambari Server starts, the Ambari web page will be accessible by default on port 8080.
+After the Ambari Server startup, the Ambari web interface will be accessible by default on port 8080.

 note